-- So many important things to learn: regex, filters, Shell, git, Python ... - not nearly enough time to cover everything well - labs a lot of work - but a good way to understand the topics (agree?) - and you practised some really useful skills (agree?) - assignments a lot of work - but really improved your Shell/Python (agree?) - and also gave you deep understanding of git (agree?) - Python coverage needs to be better organized and cater better to varying Python experience of students - missing labs on linux - need lab exercises where you manipulate a linux system
+• So many important things to learn: regex, filters, Shell, git, Python ...

+- not nearly enough time to cover everything well - labs a lot of work - but a good way to understand the topics (agree?) - and you practised some really useful skills (agree?) - assignments a lot of work - but really improved your Shell/Python (agree?) - Python coverage needs to be better organized and cater better to varying Python experience of students - missing labs on linux - need lab exercises where you manipulate a linux system